Get information to support you and your loved one with recovery from the ICU when you return home.

 While you are recovering from a critical illness, your body might need extra nutrition to help your recovery and rebuild your strength and energy.

 You might find it easier to eat small amounts more often rather than eating a large amount of food at a meal.
 It can be helpful to drink nutritional supplements such as Boost® or Ensure® to help you get the nutrition you need.
-You can also ask your care team if it is okay for you to have food from home for a change from the hospital food.

 -